Fighting Exponentially Small Gaps by Counterdiabatic Driving: Introduction

 \subsection{Summary of results}

 To address the questions above, we study a recently introduced minimal model of a spin-glass bottleneck~\cite{Roberts2020Noise}.
-The model is an Ising-like spin chain that displays both a small gap and frustration: not only does the gap to the first excited scales exponentially with the system size $L$, but also $O(L)$ spins need to be flipped at the avoided crossing to track adiabatically the ground state.
+The model is an Ising-like spin chain that displays both a small gap and frustration: not only does the gap to the first excited state scale exponentially with the system size $L$, but also $O(L)$ spins need to be flipped at the avoided crossing to track adiabatically the ground state.
 These features are due to a simple localization mechanism reminiscent of the formation of bound states for delta-function potentials on the real line.
 The model can be mapped onto a chain of free fermions, which allows a complete analytical understanding of the small gap formation~\cite{Roberts2020Noise} and the simulation of large systems to access the asymptotic scaling.
-We choose to work with this model, and not ``standard'' NP-hard Hamiltonians as the one for exact cover, as the latter enter the asymptotic scaling for the gap only at prohibitively large system sizes $L \gtrsim 200$~\cite{Young2010First}, whose dynamics cannot be simulated with present-day classical algorithms.
+Although this model exhibits most of the essential features of realistic spin glass problems, we further extend the investigation to two realistic \textsc{NP}-hard problems, the \textsc{Max Cut} and the $3$-\textsc{XORSAT} problems~\cite{Young2010First}, in which spin glass behavior and an exponentially small gap emerges for numerically accessible system sizes, $L\gtrsim10$.

 First of all, we present a thorough analysis of the model properties in Sec.~\ref{sec:model}.
 While most properties were already derived in the original reference~\cite{Roberts2020Noise}, we elucidate the role of a chiral symmetry that was previously mistaken for a regular symmetry and provide a detailed derivation of the free-fermionic representation of the model.
 Then, after briefly reviewing counterdiabatic driving (CD) in Sec.~\ref{sec:CD_review}, we compute the free-fermionic representation of approximate CD for the model under consideration in Sec.~\ref{sec:approximate_CD}.